openvinotoolkit/open_model_zoo/demos/imagenet_classification_demo/README.md

 ## How It Works

-On the start-up, the application reads command line parameters and loads one network to the Inference Engine for execution.
+On the start-up, the application reads command line parameters and loads a classification network to the Inference Engine for execution.
 It might take some time for demo to read all input images.
 Then the demo performs inference of classification on images and places them on grid.

 The demo starts in "Testing mode" with fixed grid size.
 After calculating the average FPS result, it will switch to normal mode and grid will be readjusted depending on model performance.
 Bigger grid means higher performance.

 The text above each image shows whether the classification was correct: green means correct class prediction, red means wrong.